Mthalli/MvcSmartStore/README.md

 - 📄 View cart with item details and total price
 - 👥 Session-based user management

 ---
+##⚠️

+Dataset used in this project has **RANDOM DATA**, brands, models, images are all mixed up and smartphones that you see with this specifications does not exist in real life
+---

 ## 🧰 Technologies Used